GallTech/rag-lab/README.md

 Status: 🛠️ Development

 The end-to-end MVP pipeline is now functional.
 Focus is currently on refactoring code to support unit testing and to ensure all environment variables (e.g., DB credentials, storage keys) are handled securely.
-Once the SharePoint ingestion process is finalized, fine-tuning work will begin (starting the week of 11 August 2025), covering chunking, embedding and retrieval.
+Once the SharePoint ingestion process is finalised, fine-tuning work will begin (11 August 2025), covering chunking, embedding and retrieval.

 ## Process Flow